 Serrano graduated from Cerritos High School in 1982 and played two seasons at Cerritos College.
 In 1985, he went 12-1 and earned junior college All-American honors while helping the Falcons to a 39-5 record en route to the state championship.
 Serrano then pitched for Cal State Fullerton in 1986, posting a 3-4 record with one save in 15 appearances.

 Serrano holds a bachelor's degree from Trinity College and University (2003) and was born on June 28, 1964, in Torrance, Calif.
-He and his wife, Tracy, have three sons, Kyle, Zachary and Parker.Future MLB Players Coached by Serrano
+He has three sons: Kyle, Zach and Parker.Future MLB Players Coached by Serrano

 |2007||Bryan Peterson, OF||4||136||Marlins|

 |2005||Ricky Romero||1||6||Blue Jays|